 Verona, Italy is perhaps best known as the setting for Shakespeare’s Romeo and Juliet.
-City officials have taken full advantage of the free marketing, and shops sell everything from love locks and t-shirts to pastries named after the characters.
-Juliet’s “house” even has a balcony where tourists can reenact the famous scene.
-But there are much more interesting things to do in Verona.
+But there are much more interesting things to do in Verona besides visit Juliet’s House.
 The ancient city is remarkably well preserved, with many Roman and medieval structures still standing.
-Most impressive of these are a 1st century arena and a 12th century bell tower, both of which you can enter.
 One day in Verona is enough to explore the major attractions in the UNESCO-listed old town.
-But the cobbled alleys and colorful architecture are so charming you won’t want to leave!
+But its cobbled alleys and colorful architecture are so charming you won’t want to leave!

 Arena di Verona